dagda1/blog/source/_posts/2012-08-20-routing_update.markdown

 - On **line 9**, the home route has a route property of **/home**.
 - On **line 10** is the **connectOutlets** method that you can override in each child route and provide a mechanism for rendering content onto the page as the url changes.
 More on this later.

 When an Ember application loads, Ember will parse the URL and attempt to find an Ember.Route within the Router's child route hierarchy that matches the url.
-Loading the page at '/' which is what the url is when the application is first initialised, will first of all transition the **router** to the first route named **root** and then then to the subsate or child route where the router can find a match on the url.
+Loading the page at '/' which is what the url is when the application is first initialised, will first of all transition the **router** to the first route named **root** and then to the subsate or child route where the router can find a match on the url.
 In this case, the router will find a match on the route property of the **index** route and will transition to that route.
 The **index** route in the above example simply redirects to the **home** route via the **redirectsTo** directive on **line 7** of the above gist.

 Loading the page at the url **#/home** will transition the router to a substate or route at a path or place in the hierarchy of **root.home**.
 This path syntax is useful for testing and what it translates to is that we are currently at the home route which is a child of the root route.